Klab-Berlin/nsure/readme.md

 				}
 			}
 		};
-		var emailCheck = new ensure(ensureRules_user_email);
+		var emailCheck = new nsure(nsureRules_user_email);
 		emailCheck('bla @blub');
 ````

 * getting a model from a more complex check

-Here a complex object is defined, then a ruleset is defined and a ensure generated for it. the object is passed through and the result is modified appropriately.
+Here a complex object is defined, then a ruleset is defined and a nsure generated for it. the object is passed through and the result is modified appropriately.
-Also, whenever a ensure is instanced using a ruleset, it will generate a model based on that set of rules, which is available via  .model
+Also, whenever a nsure is instanced using a ruleset, it will generate a model based on that set of rules, which is available via  .model

 ````
 		var rules = {